erikeldridge/item-network/README.md

 - fix link to show user page on comment search results page
 - reinstate foreign keys
 - update activitiy only when loading an activity stream
+- add owner to list of items on item search result page